life423/Ascend-Avoid/readme.md

   is tired after a long day of work and wants to have some silly fun.
 He does not want to start a complicated long game and only wants something simple to relax with

   female: age 35
-    Wants her own male penguin to come and give her a pebble.
     Does not have experience playing complicated games and is only a casual gamer when something looks appealing.

    female: age 75
     Does not understand complicated games and is lucky whenever she finds a game that she can figure out how to play.
 This game she could teach her grandchildren how to play.